 Eva, Novel Deelights.

-One September morning, he investigates a fatal work accident at Tombstone Adventure Park and discovers a murder.
+When he investigates a fatal work accident at Tombstone Adventure Park he discovers a murder.

 But that’s only the start of his problems.